Riborok/Long-arithmetic/README.md

-# Module for working with integer long numbers in different number systems.
+# Unit for working with integer long numbers in different number systems.
 ## As an example, implemented a program for calculating long numbers in different NS
 #### Language: Delphi
 #